xuchen66/sphinx-emdocs/source/serialem_training.rst

  Requirement
     You are required to have basic knowledge for TEM operation, preferred for Tecnai/Titan/Talos system.
 You should be able to operate scope independently to get a properly foused image.
 You are now required, however, to have pre-knowledge of SerialEM itself.

-This document lists the training contents that these two-level, 8 sessions will cover.
+This document lists the training contents that the three catagories - basics, tomography and single particle.

 .. .. note:: This is important!